ahmedelfaleh/bkpsolution/README.md

 3. Backup starts and ends in the lowest time possible.
 4. Easier calculation of the space used by backup with one single command “rsnapshot du”.
 5. Making audits easier.
-6. Clean and unified backup directories under /backup, you will find everything you need under daily.0, daily.1, daily.2, weekly.0, weekly.1 and monthly.0, for example:
+6. Clean and unified backup directories under /backup, you will find everything you need under daily.0, daily.1, daily.2, weekly.0, weekly.1 and monthly.0.

+For example:
-You will find the inside /backup directory on the server mysqldump backup, os backup & home backup - all backup inside one directory.
+You will find inside /backup directory on the server mysqldump backup, os backup & home backup - all backup inside one directory.
-7. Best backup retention, at any time the client asks for a backup version from the previous week or month he will find it.
+Best backup retention, at any time the client asks for a backup version from the previous week or month he will find it.
-8. The New MySQL Dump script (dbbackup) Benefits Secure databases dump with 0600 permissions.
+7. The New MySQL Dump script (dbbackup) Benefits:
+    *  Secure databases dump with 0600 permissions.
-9. It also gives and additional beneifts:
     *  Detailed Log file under /var/log/dbbackup for easier audit of the failed backups.
     *  Smaller mysql dump files.
     *  Faster backup and restore.
     *  Even the cron jobs that runs the backup got an update here is it:
     	- 00 01 1 * * root rsnapshot monthly || /elfalehtools/report
     	- 30 01 */7 * * root rsnapshot weekly || /elfalehtools/report
     	- 00 2 * * * root rsnapshot daily || /elfalehtools/report

 #### C. How It Works, And What Its Intervals
 Daily backup runs every day at 2 AM. weekly backup runs every 7 days